hmartiro/redox/README.md

     cmake -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
     make package

+NOTE: To build RPM packages, you will need rpmbuild.

 ## Contributing
 Redox is in its early stages and I am looking for feedback and contributors to make it easier, faster, and more robust.
 Open issues on GitHub or message me directly.

 Redox is not currently recommended for production use.
-It has no support for features like connection pooling, sentinels, clusters, etc. Feel free to provide them!
+It has no support yet for sentinels or clusters.
+Feel free to provide them!